RePlasma/PhysRevA_96_022128/README.md

 # PhysRevA_96_022128
 Scaling laws for positron production in laser–electron-beam collisions

-Original authors: T. G. Blackburn, A. Ilderton, C. D. Murphy, and M. Marklund1 Reproduced by: Óscar Amaro
+Original authors: T. G. Blackburn, A. Ilderton, C. D. Murphy, and M. Marklund

+(Partially) reproduced by: Óscar Amaro

 url: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.96.022128

-In this notebook we reproduce Figures 2, 3, 6, 8 and 9 in Jupyter notebooks.
+In this notebook we reproduce Figures 2, 3, 6 and 7 in Jupyter notebooks.

 Abstract: "Showers of γ rays and positrons are produced when a high-energy electron beam collides with a superintense laser pulse.
 We present scaling laws for the electron-beam energy loss, the γ -ray spectrum, and the positron yield and energy that are valid in the nonlinear, radiation-reaction-dominated regime.
 As an application we demonstrate that by employing the collision of a > GeV electron beam with a laser pulse of intensity >5 × 1021 W cm−2 , today’s high-intensity laser facilities are capable of producing O(104) positrons per shot via light-by-light scattering.""